DPetrusma/eutpop-wiki/content/docs/2-0b-game-concepts.md

 **You:** Use of the word "you" in the rules always refers to the Active Player when used in the context of Actions and Events.

-# 2.0 The Map Board
+## The Map Board

 The map board is the centerpiece of the game, and where the bulk of the action takes place.
-The large Main Map is divided into Areas ! and Sea Zones ", while the Distant Continents § look a bit different.
-The Distant Continents Board also holds the Prestige Track $.
+The large **Main Map** is divided into **Areas** (1) and **Sea Zones** (2), while the **Distant Continents** (3) look a bit different.
+The **Distant Continents Board** also holds the **Prestige Track** (4).

-Areas ! on the Main Map are separated from other Areas by a white border, and from Sea Zones by a dark blue coast line.
+**Areas** (1) on the Main Map are separated from other Areas by a white border, and from Sea Zones by a dark blue coast line.

-	Mountain borders % are indicated with a pattern of black triangles on them.
-Some Areas include islands and have their borders shown as blue dashed lines & where they overlap Sea Zones.
+**Mountain borders** (5) are indicated with a pattern of black triangles on them.
+Some Areas include islands and have their borders shown as blue dashed lines (6) where they overlap Sea Zones.

 Areas are, amongst other things, where you keep and move your Military Units (see 'Movement', p.
 25).

-	The Religion of an Area is shown on its Religion slot.
-Some slots apply to more than one Area /.
+The Religion of an Area is shown on its **Religion slot**.
+Some slots apply to more than one Area (7).
 The Religion of an Area may change during the game.

-	Sea Zones" are sections of oceans and seas which only Ships may occupy.
+**Sea Zones** (2) are sections of oceans and seas which only Ships may occupy.
 Land Units can only cross Sea Zones using Naval Transport.
-Galleys can only exist in Sea Zones marked with a * or a †.
+Galleys can only exist in Sea Zones marked with a \* or a †.
 See more about Naval Movement on p.
 25.

 Area and Sea Zone names are always written in small caps, e.g., SAXONY, JUTLAND, or BALTIC SEA, etc.

 An Area may contain a number of different **Provinces** belonging to one or more Realms. **Small Provinces** (8) and **Large Provinces** (9) have a **Tax Value** of 1 and 2, respectively.
 Each Province is depicted as a shield with their Realm's flag.
-The names of **Capitals** (10) are underlined.
+The names of **Capitals** (10) are -underlined-.

-	The Provinces of **Vassal Realms** (11)display a small version of their Overlord's flag at the bottom of their own flag.
+The Provinces of **Vassal Realms** (11) display a small version of their Overlord's flag at the bottom of their own flag.

 Coastal Provinces are referred to as Ports (12).
 Ports also act as spaces that can be entered by Friendly Ships.
 Large Ports count as 2 Ports for all purposes.

 **Island Provinces** (13) have blue Port symbols and can only be Sieged if you have any Ships in an adjacent Sea Zone.

-	The Provinces of the Major Powers(listed in the scenario booklets) in the game have golden frames and flags in saturated colors, while the remaining Realms have paler flags in silver frames.
+The Provinces of the Major Powers (listed in the scenario booklets) in the game have golden frames and flags in saturated colors, while the remaining Realms have paler flags in silver frames.

 Most Sea Zones are adjacent to 1–2 **Maritime Trade Nodes** (14) and contain 2–3 **Trade Protection slots** (15).
 Areas may contain **Inland Trade Nodes** (16). **Gold Provinces** (17) marked with a Gold icon interact with certain Events, as well as appearing on Gold Trade Cards.
 (See more under 'Trade' on p.
 34.)

 The **Distant Continents** (3) are shown in separate boxes, in a smaller scale than the Main Map board.

 Provinces on the Distant Continents are called **Distant Provinces** (18); each of these is also a separate Area, connected to adjacent Areas by white lines.

 Some sparsely populated Areas on the Distant Continents contain no Province.
 These Areas instead show a circled number, and are called **Territories** (19).
 Territories can be Colonized (see p.
 14).

 Coastal Provinces also have Ports on the Distant Continents but a number of these are grayed out and designated as **Inactive Ports** (20) until populated by a `t`/`v`/`æ`.

 All Sea Zones on Distant Continents are connected via matching letters (21) to one or more Sea Zones on the Main Map or on other Distant Continents.

 Overland connections (22) to other maps all name the Area to which they connect.

 The Areas/Sea Zones on either side of such a connection are considered adjacent.

 On the left edge of the Western Europe Board lies the **Colonist Pool** (23), used for placing Colonists (`<`).

 In the heart of Europe lies the Holy Roman Empire (HRE), with its numerous member states.
 What lies on the yellow side of the dotted **HRE border** (24) is inside of the HRE; what lies on the red side of the border is outside of it.
 Some Areas within the HRE are designated as **Elector Areas** (25) and are marked with Imperial eagles.

 ## Map Oddities

 - The unnamed "Areas" on the bottom edge of the Main Map are impassable deserts (26).
 - The EAST AFRICAN COAST (27) Sea Zone is adjacent to the Indian Ocean `N`.
 - Adal and Upper Egypt (18), on the AFRICA map, are facing the INDIAN OCEAN Sea Zone on the INDIA & ARABIA map.